List of Maya gods and supernatural beings: Hozanek *L*

-Hum Hau

-A god of death and the underworld.
+hermanjilo

 Hun-Batz *PV*

 "One Howler Monkey", one of two stepbrothers of the Hero Twins, one of the Howler Monkey Gods and patron of the arts.

 Hun-Came *PV*

 "One-Death", a lord of the underworld (Xibalba) who, along with Vucub-Came "Seven-Death", killed Hun Hunahpu.
 They were defeated by the latter's sons the Hero Twins.

 Hun-Chowen *PV*

 One of the two stepbrothers of the Hero Twins, one of the Howler Monkey Gods and patron of the arts.

 Hun-Hunahpu *PV*

 The father of the Maya Hero Twins Ixbalanque and Hun-Ahpu by a virgin.
 Beheaded in Xibalba, the underworld, by the rulers of Xibalba, Hun Came and Vucub Came.

 Hunab Ku

 "Sole God", identical with Itzamna as the highest Yucatec god; or a more abstract upper god. *Current research now indicates this 'Maya' symbol is not of Maya origin and rather an invention by a Catholic missionary to more easily introduce one-god concept into the Maya culture.